Leafwise de Rham cohomology of generic Reeb foliations: Variations of -Reeb vector field

-For our purpose, it is crucial to analyze the way how general contact Hamiltonian vector field $X_{(H;\lambda)}$, especially the Reeb vector field $R_\lambda$, varies under the variation of contact form $\lambda$.
+For our purpose, it is crucial to analyze the way how the Reeb vector field $R_\lambda$, varies under the variation of contact form $\lambda$.
 This consideration is a new important aspect of contact Hamiltonian dynamics that is not shared by the symplectic Hamiltonian dynamics.
-We believe that this general formula will be useful in the future study of contact Hamiltonian dynamics.
+We believe that this variational formula applied to general contact Hamiltonian vector fields $X_{(H;\lambda)}$ will be useful in the future study of contact Hamiltonian dynamics.

-We start with the case of Reeb vector fields, i.e., the case with $H = -1$ (or a constant function).
-This has been implicitly studied in relation to the deformation of moduli spaces of pseudoholomorphic curves on the symplectization before (see \cite[Section 7]{meilin-yau} for example), but we could not locate a reference containing the formula such as \eqref{eq:Yalpha} below.
-To the best knowledge of ours, \emph{the study of the variation of general contact Hamiltonian vector fields $X_{(H;\lambda)}$ under the deformation of $\lambda$} in the present paper is not considered before and the formula we derive in Proposition \ref{prop:Zalpha} below is new.
+Such a formula has been implicitly studied in relation to the deformation of moduli spaces of pseudoholomorphic curves on the symplectization before (see \cite[Section 7]{meilin-yau} for example), but we could not locate a reference containing the formula such as \eqref{eq:Yalpha=} below.